-Portland Public Schools Superintendent Xavier Botona presented his recommended Fiscal Year 2018 school budget to the Portland Board of Public Education on Tuesday, March 7.
+Portland Public Schools Superintendent Xavier Botana presented his recommended Fiscal Year 2018 school budget to the Portland Board of Public Education on Tuesday, March 7.
 Botana said the budget will help the Portland Public Schools take positive steps to realize the district’s educational goals while responding to a potential drop of more than $2 million in state aid to the district.
-The budget proposal retains core programming and advances the district’s focus on its Comprehensive Plan goals.
+His budget proposal retains core programming and advances the district’s focus on its Comprehensive Plan goals.